Allis-Chalmers: 1960s and 1970s

 In the 1960s, the farm equipment, construction equipment, and heavy electrical industries were not as profitable for Allis-Chalmers as they had been in the 1930s through 1950s.
 Reasonable prosperity continued in the farm equipment line, but the economics of all the industries shifted toward greater uncertainty and brittler success for firms that didn't become number one or two in a field.
 Allis-Chalmers was often number three or four, as Deere and International Harvester led in farm machinery, Caterpillar and Case led in construction, and Westinghouse and General Electric led in heavy electric markets.
 In the late 1960s, a trend of conglomeration flared, as mega-conglomerates like Ling-Temco-Vought, Gulf+Western, and White Consolidated Industries went on buying sprees.
 Several takeover attempts by those firms were made on Allis-Chalmers.
 It was during the same era and business climate that Tenneco acquired Case.

 In 1960, Allis-Chalmers built the first grate-kiln ore pellet plant at the Humboldt mine in Michigan.
 The company eventually built about 50 such plants.

-In 1974, Allis-Chalmers's construction equipment business was reorganized into a joint venture with FIAT S.p.A., which bought a 65% majority stake at the outset.
-The new company was called FIAT-Allis.
+In 1974, Allis-Chalmers's construction equipment business was reorganized into a joint venture with Fiat, which bought a 65% majority stake at the outset.
+The new company was called Fiatallis.

 In May 1975, the company closed its 20-acre, 78-year-old Pittsburgh North Side factory that employed close to 1,100 full-time and produced both distribution and instrument control transformers.